Amin-MAG/My-Notes/Blockchain.md

 ## Difficulty Adjustment

 Day by day, the power of computing can be stronger than before.
 Maybe a proof of work in future could be done in less than 5 minutes.
-To resolve this issue, each two weeks, blockchain adjust a difficulty to make it easier or harder to perform the proof of work.
+To resolve this issue, every two weeks, the blockchain adjusts the difficulty to make it easier or harder to perform the proof of work.
 In summary the reason for this mechanism is to

 1. Adjust the difficulty of creating new block over time while computers gain more powerful capabilities
 2. Adjust the number of miners in the network.
 More number of miners means that the problem can be solved in a shorter amount of time, while having less miners cause a longer amount of time.

 > More difficulty means that the operation consumes more electricity than it generates in rewards.
-This is kind of against of being distributed, because they would be centralized for big miners.
+This works against decentralization, because they would be centralized for big miners.

 ## Tamper with the Blockchain